Pvt. Albert Paul Naymick

 With his five brothers, he grew up in unincorporated North Jackson in Mahoning County outside of Youngstown,

 Albert was inducted into the U.S. Army on March 25, 1941, at Cleveland, Ohio.
 He was sent to Fort Knox, Kentucky, for basic training.
 He was assigned to C Company, 192nd Tank Battalion.
 The reason he was assigned to the company is that it had been a Ohio National Guard tank company from Port Clinton, and the Army attempted to fill-out the company's roster with men from the home state of the company.
 He was assigned to the company as a driver and drove a jeep.

 At the fort, the tankers were met by Gen. Edward King, who welcomed them and made sure that they had what they needed.
-He also was apologetic that there were no barracks for the tankers and that they had to love in tents.
+He also was apologetic that there were no barracks for the tankers and that they had to live in tents.
 The fact was he had not learned of their arrival until days before they arrived.
-He remained with the tankers until they finished their Thanksgiving Dinner.
+He remained with the tankers until they finished their Thanksgiving Dinner, which turned out to be a stew.
 Afterward, he went to eat his dinner.